ibmresilient/resilient-community-apps/fn_phish_tank/README.md

 ## Pre-Process Script

 This example sets `Example: PhishTank: Submit URL` inputs to the artifact values.
-A Pre-Process script will relay the Resilient artifact data to function inputs similar to this example:
+A Pre-Process script will relay the Resilient artifact value data to function inputs similar to this example:
 ```python
 inputs.phish_tank_check_url = artifact.value
 ```